 Life After Cancer

-So what to do now?
-You should learn what your risks are based on the treatment you received, learn what you can do to prevent them, if possible, and learn how to monitor for them.
-You have taken the first step by developing a survivorship care plan.
-Some survivors may also benefit from a visit to a survivorship clinic.
+You may also benefit from a visit to a survivorship clinic.
 These clinics review your treatment history and develop recommendations for you and your primary care team based on your personal risks.
-Contact cancer centers in your area to see if they have a survivor's clinic or search for a clinic on OncoLink's survivorship clinic list (though this list is not exhaustive).
+Contact cancer centers in your area to see if they have a survivor's clinic or search for a clinic on OncoLink's survivorship clinic list (this list is not exhaustive).

-After active treatment is complete, you will move into follow up mode.
-This usually means you will see your oncology team less often.
-For many, this can be a very scary time.
+As you transition to follow-up, you will likely see your oncology team less often.
+This can be a nerve-wracking time.
 The weekly or monthly visits to the oncologist are reassuring; someone is checking on things and giving you the thumbs up.
 Survivors are often surprised by their emotions at this time.
 You may anticipate jumping for joy and throwing a party.
 Instead, you may find yourself crying in the parking lot after your last treatment, feeling vulnerable in unexpected ways.